The 5 Skills You Need to Master Your Future

 The crisis has shown that these skills are essential, not only for innovation and expansion but also for economic survival.
 Digital competencies are needed in all aspects of work.
 From virtual team communication to refining traditional value chains, all the way to actually understanding digital languages expressed in code.

 At HHL we make sure to equip our students with the fundamentals of coding and program languages to enable them to understand their future technical and digital-driven environment.
-Most importantly, these skills will allow them to make informed decision in their future job.
+Most importantly, these skills will allow them to make an informed decision in their future job.

 Skill #2 Analytical and strategic competencies